meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 Here&rsquo;s an important topic.
 Since organs (especially liver) come out on top so many times for bioavailable nutrients, I want to know how much toxins they&rsquo;ve also got.
 It seems reasonable to suppose that for the same reason they&rsquo;re concentrated in nutrients, they may be concentrated in some kinds of environmental toxins, especially the liver and kidneys which act as filters.
 I&rsquo;ll look into it later.

 I must note that most of us have already accepted consuming toxins in multiple foods, figuring that the nutrients are worth it.
 Like the pesticides on most plants, and the antinutrients in grain, whole grain, and seeds.
 Few people actually sit down and calculate whether the quantities are worth it, so it would be inconsistent to treat organs specially, it smells more like an excuse to postpone eating them.

-<a id="org1b08628"></a>

-## Choline

-I&rsquo;ve spent time on forums about human longevity, and one of the first things they like to supplement is choline.
-In addition, it&rsquo;s popular in the nootropics community, who think it may help your smarts.

-There are many forms of choline, like phosphatidylcholine and blah blah blah&#x2026; and it&rsquo;s present in all animal tissue, but what&rsquo;s interesting: **your body will expend the choline in order to &ldquo;neutralize&rdquo; methionine.**  As you know, the amino acid methionine is found in large quantities in muscle meat (and eggs).
-Which means that, if you eat muscle meat but not other parts of the animal, you may still fail to get enough choline.

-You shouldn&rsquo;t be wasting choline on this &#x2013; eat glycine-rich foods, see [Methionine-glycine balance](#orgaed8fd2).

-What&rsquo;s a good source of choline?
-Liver!
-It stands alone as an effective choline source.

-For plant sources, the betaine found mostly in spinach (and to a small extent in beetroots, after which it&rsquo;s named), can be converted in the body to choline but not a lot.
-This makes spinach essential for vegans.

-Genetics can help.
-90% of Japanese people have a gene for converting some methionine to choline ([source](http://blog.cholesterol-and-health.com/2010/12/meeting-choline-requirement-eggs-organs.html)), but not so many Western people have it.

-<a id="orgd94eb62"></a>

-## Gelatin, glycine, GAGs

-Collagen is a type of protein that dominates in bone joints, skin and other &ldquo;chewy&rdquo; parts of an animal.
-Dogs and wolves spend a long time chewing bones in order to get this.
-If we heat collagen, it turns into a different protein we call gelatin.

-The collagen is what makes the chewy parts chewy, and contains the amino acids *glycine* and *proline*, which are uncommon in other foods &#x2013; the chewy parts are our primary dietary source of these amino acids.

-Is it important to eat these bits?

-Well, I&rsquo;ll just observe that it&rsquo;s common to prescribe something called glucosamine to people with arthritis, because it helps with joint health.
-And it turns out glucosamine is a member of a category of nutrients, glucosaminoglycans (GAGs), and it works better to supplement all of these.
-And it turns out that Nature&rsquo;s only source of the full spectrum of GAGs, is also the same place we find glycine.
-The chewy bits.
-The gelatinous bone broth.

-Apparently it&rsquo;s known that glycine, proline and GAGs are building blocks for our joints.
-How come no one told me this in nutrition class?
-I don&rsquo;t want arthritis.

-The body can produce some amounts of glycine of its own, expending folate to do so, so vegans would be wise to eat a lot of beans for the folate.

-<a id="orgf5626f7"></a>

-## Saturated fat with carbohydrate

-A 2011 meta-analysis by a Netherlands journal concluded that saturated fat wasn&rsquo;t anything to worry about except maybe when combining them with a lot of carbohydrate.

-<a id="org7af63ce"></a>

-## Caffeine

-EFSA (European Food Safety Authority) says that intake of up to 400mg/day do not raise safety concerns, and that a 200ml cup of filter coffee has 90mg of caffeine.
-So four cups/day. <https://www.efsa.europa.eu/en/topics/topic/caffeine>

-<a id="org8d305a1"></a>

-## Coffee

-Coffee is about 99% as hydrating as water i.e. a liter of coffee is nearly indistinguishable from a liter of water for the body&rsquo;s hydration needs.

--   A minor issue, but the fact there is a lot of disagreement on this point reveals how much people differ on how to do even basic reasoning about human biochemistry.
-How then can I trust anyone?
-How can the field proceed to start settling bigger, more interesting hypotheses?
-    -   At least this becomes a litmus test: if a writer says coffee does not hydrate, they&rsquo;re a huckster who did no homework and you&rsquo;d best avoid their book.

 <a id="orgceaec5d"></a>